rocky1638/rocky1638.github.io/content/system-design.md

 8. Dive into one or two key components/specifics that you feel more comfortable with.
 9. Address fault-tolerance and scalability at the end.

+**Meta tips:**

+- Use function call syntax (`myFunction(params)`) for API level design instead of HTTP requests.
+- Start with a naive solution, then go through functional, non-functional requirements to find where the solution breaks down.
+- Treat interviewer as a coworker with which you are working with.

 See [[system-design-interview-questions]] for my journey in practicing these questions and giving myself feedback.